Cozy castle: Static Rook (vs Normal Fourth File Rook)

 Ponanza, a computer Shogi software, displayed a strategy of castling the king in the Cozy castle early in the game against a normal Fourth File Rook strategy and then changing to various positions from there.

 The attached diagram shows the point at which Ponanza (Black) adopted a Quick-Attack Feint (亜急戦, akyūsen) Cozy castle strategy against a Fourth File Rook (by software NineDayFever, playing White) in the finals of the World Computer Shogi Championship.
 (Quick-Attack Feint tactics involve pretending to go with a Quick Attack to push the opponent to play anti-quick attack tactics, and then switching back to a slow game).

-There are many aims in Ponanza Quick-Attack Feint Cozy castle strategy.
+There are many aims in the Ponanza Quick-Attack Feint Cozy castle strategy.
 Especially noteworthy is the following step-by-step development: